SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Enhanced-Furnaces.md

 toc: false
 ---

-Enhanced Furnaces are a type of [Basic Machine](/docs/slimefun/basic-machines) added by Slimefun.<br>
+Enhanced Furnaces are a type of [Basic Machine](/docs/slimefun/basic-machines) added by Slimefun.

 They are identical in function to the vanilla Furnace, but have enhanced processing speed, fuel efficiency and luck.

 ## Enhanced Furnace Tiers